knative/docs/docs/serving/samples/tag-header-based-routing/README.md

 kubectl get ksvc tag-header -oyaml
 ```

-You should see the following block which indicates the tag `rev1` is successfully added to the first revision.
+You should see the following block which indicates the tag `rev1` is successfully added to the first Revision.

 ```
   - revisionName: tag-header-revision-1